Smertig/banana/master/_sources/api/tg/methods/answer_callback_query.rst.txt

    .. cpp:member:: optional_t<string_t> url

    URL that will be opened by the user's client.
-If you have created a Game and accepted the conditions via @Botfather, specify the URL that opens your game — note that this will only work if the query comes from a callback_game button.Otherwise, you may use links like t.me/your_bot?start=XXXX that open your bot with a parameter.
+If you have created a Game and accepted the conditions via @Botfather, specify the URL that opens your game — note that this will only work if the query comes from a callback_game button.
+Otherwise, you may use links like t.me/your_bot?start=XXXX that open your bot with a parameter.

    .. cpp:member:: optional_t<integer_t> cache_time